Canada goose: Behavior

-Male Canada goose carefully watches nearby humans in Winnipeg.

 Like most geese, the Canada goose is naturally migratory with the wintering range being most of the United States.
 The calls overhead from large groups of Canada geese flying in a V-shaped formation signal the transitions into spring and autumn.
 In some areas, migration routes have changed due to changes in habitat and food sources.
 In mild climates from southwestern British Columbia to California to the Great Lakes, some of the population has become nonmigratory due to adequate winter food supply and a lack of former predators.

 Males exhibit agonistic behavior both on and off breeding and nesting grounds.
 This behavior rarely involves interspecific killing.
 One documented case involved a male defending his nest from a brant that wandered into the area; the following attack lasted for one hour until the death of the brant.
 The cause of death was suffocation or drowning in mud as a direct result of the Canada goose's pecking the head of the brant into the mud.
 Researchers attributed it to high hormone levels and the brant's inability to leave the nesting area.